Commercial Kitchen

 Prerequisite: 50% or more in CON1010, CON1120 & CON1130

-In this course the student investigates standards and procedures in design, fabrication and finishing of cabinetry and furniture making.
-Students will construct a number of specified projects as well as having the opportunity to work on something of their own design, in consultation with the instructor.
-Students will learn theoretical background to CNC (Computer Numeric Control) operation and entry level skills on a CNC Router.
+In this course, the student investigates standards and procedures in the design, fabrication, and finishing of cabinetry and furniture making.
+Students will construct a number of specified projects as well as have the opportunity to work on something of their own design, in consultation with the instructor.
+Students will learn the theoretical background of CNC (Computer Numeric Control) operation and entry-level skills on a CNC Router.

 Although this course is offered for 6 credits, students are encouraged to take 20A and 20B together for a more complete exposure to the field of carpentry.